elastisys/scale.cloudpool/azure/README.md

         - `connectionTimeout` (*optional*): The timeout until a connection is established.
 Default: `10 seconds`.
         - `socketTimeout` (*optional*): The socket timeout (`SO_TIMEOUT`), which is the timeout for waiting for data or, put differently, a maximum period inactivity between two consecutive data packets.
 Default: `10 seconds`.
 		- `azureSdkLogLevel` (*optional*): The log level to see REST API requests made to the Azure API.
 One of `NONE`, `BASIC`, `HEADERS`, and `BODY`.
 Default: `NONE`.
     - `resourceGroup`: The name of the [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) that contains referenced resources (VMs, networks, security groups, etc). *Note: this asset must have been created in advance.*
     - `region`: The region where pool VMs and referenced assets (networks, security groups, images, etc) are located in.
 For example, `northeurope`.

-  - `scaleOutConfig`: Describes how to provision additional servers (on scale-out).
+- `provisioningTemplate`: Describes how to provision additional servers (on scale-out).
     - `size`: The name of the server type to launch.
 For example, `Standard_DS1_v2`.
     - `image`: The name of the machine image used to boot new servers.
 For example, `Canonical:UbuntuServer:16.04.0-LTS:latest`.
     - `extensions`: Azure-specific VM provisioning settings